numpy/numpy/doc/source/user/tutorial-svd.rst

     >>> plt.imshow(np.transpose(reconstructed, (1, 2, 0)))

+.. plot:: user/plot_reconstructed.py
+    :align: center
+    :include-source: 0

 should give you an image indistinguishable from the original one (although we may introduce floating point errors for this reconstruction.
-In fact, you might see a warning message saying "Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers)."
-This is expected from the manipulation we just did on the original image.
+In fact, you might see a warning message saying `"Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers)."` This is expected from the manipulation we just did on the original image.

 Now, to do the approximation, we must choose only the first ``k`` singular